 Being a small town, Switzer does not have a public transit system used by locals to get to and from work.

-The citizens of Switzer have a very low rate of college education: just 7.91% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Switzer has a very low overall level of education: only 7.91% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Switzer in 2022 was $19,550, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $78,200 for a family of four.